longregen/linnix/README.md

 | **BYO LLM** | ✅ Any model | N/A | ❌ No | ❌ No |

 **Bottom line**: We're Prometheus for process lifecycle + AI reasoning layer.
 Use both!

+> **💡 Note**: AI is **optional**!
+Linnix works out-of-the-box with its built-in rules engine for detecting fork storms, CPU spikes, and runaway processes.
+Add AI later for natural language explanations.

 ### 🎯 **One-Command Setup (New!)**